RichardHerz/dynamic-CO-oxidation/README.md

 To date, we have tested the project:

 * On a Mac (MacBook Pro 2011) running Mac OS 10.13.2 (High Sierra) using LiveCode Community 8.1.8.

+A simulation with simplified kinetics that has much of the same behavior of this system is the "Dynamic diffusion and reaction in a porous solid catalyst" Web Lab at www.ReactorLab.net and click the tab "WEB LABS."
+This system is also found in the "reaction-diffusion" GitHub Repository at this GitHub site.